Main Entrance, Muir Woods National Monument - Mill Valley CA

 “October 1933: Often called the “busiest month” in the history of Muir Woods, this month saw the arrival of the Civilian Conservation Corps, or the CCC, to the park.
 Up to 200 men were stationed at this new camp, initially called Muir Woods Camp NM-3 The “NM” stood for National Monument.
 The camp was later changed to Camp Mt.
 Tamalpais SP-23, with the “SP” referring to State Park….The CCC completed its last project in Muir Woods in May 1941, and was disbanded shortly thereafter.” (http://www.nps.gov/)

 In fact, Camp Muir Woods NM-3 began as a tent camp set up on the north side of Mt Tam from Muir Woods near Lake Lagunitas, according to Matt Cerkel of Marin Water District.

-CCC work in the two parks included rip-rap along Redwood Creek, a stone-faced bridge on Fern Creek, and utility buildings and benches in Muir Woods.
-The CCC “boys” also built the impressive Sidney B. Cushing Memorial Amphitheater (the “Mountain Theater”), near Rock Springs, on Mt.
+CCC work in the two parks also included rip-rap along Redwood Creek, a stone-faced bridge on Fern Creek, utility buildings and benches in Muir Woods, and the impressive Sidney B. Cushing Memorial Amphitheater (“Mountain Theater”) on Mt.
 Tamalpais.

-Project originally submitted by Richard Walker on March 9, 2021.
+Project originally submitted by Matt Cerkel on March 9, 2021.

 We welcome contributions of additional information on any New Deal project site.SUBMIT MORE INFORMATION OR PHOTOGRAPHS FOR THIS SITE